avenix/WDK/README.md

 - entropy: gives an indication of the amount of information in a signal.
 More information leads to less entropy.
 Flipping a coin has high entropy of 1.
 If there is 100 / 0% probability that an event will occur, the entropy is 0.
 - kurtosis: describes the tailedness of the distribution of values in the signal.
 - skewness: describes the distribution of values with respect to the mean.
 A positive skewness indicates that most values in the segment are concentrated at the left of the distribution and there is a tail on the right.
 - IQR: interquartile range.
-The difference between the median of Q3 and Q1 where Q3 and Q1 are intervals separated by the median of the dataset.
+The difference between the median of Q3 and Q1 where Q3 and Q1 are intervals separated by the median of the data set.
 Indicates variability in the signal.
 - MAD: mean absolute deviation.
 - AAV: average absolute acceleration variation.
 - trapz: The area under the signal's curve integrated numerically with the trapezoid method